crystalfp/STMng/doc/Backlog.md

 Save .png with transparent background

-Is it possible to choose certain atoms by id number, not by manually clicking?

 Can the tool extract one or two crystallographic planes (it is dislocation simply) from structure in purpose to see how left atoms will be replaced?

 Would it be possible to determine effective dimensionality of the energy landscape?